The Truth About Control Crying And An Unexpected Solution

 The truth about controlled crying is this, “These strategies have not been shown to decrease infant crying, prevent sleep and behavioural problems in later childhood, or protect against postnatal depression.”
 The article, published in the Journal of Developmental & Behavioral Pediatrics, found that “The belief that behavioural intervention for sleep in the first six months of life improves outcomes for mothers and babies is historically constructed.”

 In other words, our culture has invented the idea that leaving your baby to cry is a good idea.
 Basically, control crying is stressful for babies, stressful for parents, and it doesn’t work before the age of six months anyway.
 I’ve never found any evidence that it works after that either.
+I kind of suspect that some babies will learn to sleep easily and others won’t, regardless of what 'methods’ you choose.

 So, What’s The Alternative?